malkam03/malkam03.github.io/README.md

 By know the project only needs a text editor.

-I use atom, to install it on debian based linux distros just [download it](https://atom.io/download/deb) and type on the terminal:
+I use atom, to install it on debian based linux distros just [download](https://atom.io/download/deb) the package and type on the terminal:
 ```
 sudo dpkg -i atom-amd64.deb
 ```